tswe/popquizapp/README.md

 You can download a run C# console app

-SQL query file will be with the downloaded project
+SQL query file will be along with the downloaded project
  - the sql file name is: SQLQuery_PopQuizTest.sql